 Games to play when Flo napped

 Once Florence got into a regular routine of napping after lunch (ah golden times!) but Ewan no longer napped, I had time to do five minute games just with Ewan.
-Often for that hour he would be allowed on the iPad and I would have a rest, then I’d set something up for when the timer ran out for us to play until Flo woke up.
+Often for that hour he would be allowed on the iPad on a timer and I would have a rest, but just after I’d give him the ipad of switched the TV on I’d set something up for when the timer ran out for us to play until Flo woke up.
 The sort of game we would do would be The Spider’s Web, The Number Thief, The Code Breaker, Toy Tombola and Henry’s Games.

 Games for them both